krzemienski/awesome-from-stars/README.md

 * [openstf/stf](https://github.com/openstf/stf): Control and manage Android devices from your browser.
 * [rundfunk47/stinsen](https://github.com/rundfunk47/stinsen): Coordinators in SwiftUI.
 Simple, powerful and elegant.
 * [0xW1sKy/Stitch-For-Roku](https://github.com/0xW1sKy/Stitch-For-Roku): A Twitch app for Roku
+* [davideast/stitch-mcp](https://github.com/davideast/stitch-mcp): A CLI for moving AI-generated UI designs from Google’s Stitch platform into your development workflow.
 * [google-labs-code/stitch-sdk](https://github.com/google-labs-code/stitch-sdk): Generate UI screens from text prompts and extract their HTML and screenshots programmatically.
 * [google-labs-code/stitch-skills](https://github.com/google-labs-code/stitch-skills): A library of Agent Skills designed to work with the Stitch MCP server.
 Each skill follows the Agent Skills open standard, for compatibility with coding agents such as Antigravity, Gemini CLI, Claude Code, Cursor.
 * [ml-archive/storage](https://github.com/ml-archive/storage): Eases the use of multiple storage and CDN services 🗄